yogeshiyer13/Money-Planner-Webapp-Using-AWS/README.md

 In the config.py file, you need to set up your own database first!

 2. Run the flask:
-I created a virtual env to run the flask: by using python3:
+virtual env to run the flask by using python3:

 For Mac OS:
  - python3 -m venv venv